thedocs-io/thedocs-start/docs/markup.md

 ![Alt text][id]

-With a reference later in the document defining the URL location:
+With a reference letter in the document defining the URL location:

 [id]: https://octodex.github.com/images/dojocat.jpg  "The Dojocat"